mbsmrtic/vcffiles/README.md

 Crohn's disease dataset: https://genomeinterpretation.org/content/crohns-disease-2012

 The format of the Crohn's disease dataset is Variant Call Format (vcf) files.
-A Variant Call Format file is a standard format for storing genomic data.
+A Variant Call Format file is a standard format for storing gene sequence variations.
 It only stores the single nucleotide polymorphisms (SNP) that have alleles (A,C,G or T) that are different from a reference genome.

 The SNPs that have been identified as having alleles with significant association with Crohn's disease